dougfrey/Julia-tutorials-for-ChEs/Pt 1: Setup/Installing_and_Using_Jupyter_Notebooks.md

 ## Installing and Using the Jupyter Notebook System

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jupyter notebooks are the primary means to implement this tutorial and are widely used as a platform in general to share computational methods and results.
 For example, Google Colab and SaturnCloud are a cloud-based Jupyter notebook enviroments available for free.
-For this tutorial we will install the Jupyter notebook system on your local computer instead of using a cloud-based environment.
+In this tutorial we will install the Jupyter notebook system on your local computer instead of using a cloud-based environment.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To begin, first start the Julia REPL and then make the IJulia package availabe for use as follows: